MakerGram/workshops/docs/tiny-ml-workshop/magicWand.md

 ## Key Features of Harry Potter Magic Wand 🧙‍♂️🪄

-* **Gesture Recognition** 🌀: Utilizes machine learning models trained via Edge Impulse to recognize specific wand movements, allowing the wielder to cast* spells by performing accurate gestures.
+* **Gesture Recognition** 🌀: Utilizes machine learning models trained via Edge Impulse to recognize specific wand movements, allowing the wielder to 'cast' spells by performing accurate gestures.
 * **Control Internet of things 📡**: With the modern Magic wand, we can control Internet of things devices and talk to system such as Laptop and Mobile phone.
 * **Bluetooth Capability 🛜** : Allows the wand to connect to smartphones, tablets, or other smart devices for extended functionalities, such as controlling smart home devices or playing sounds through external speakers.
 * **Open Source Software 💻**: Users can update the wand with new spells and gestures, thanks to the open-source nature of the software.
 The community can contribute to its spell library, making the wand's capabilities ever-expanding.